Anglican Church Grammar School: Former Sports

+An annual sailing competition was instigated in the GPS in 2000.
+Churchie has had success in Sailing from 2000 to 2021, winning four times, Churchie has the third most wins behind Brisbane Grammar School and The Southport School.
+Sailing has been officially discontinued after the 2020 GPS Championships discontinued by the GPS Association.
+The GPS Sailing Foundation Cup has been contested since 2021.

 Culture

 Music

 The school's music program includes a symphony orchestra, an assortment of bands and choirs and a choral dectet.
 Individual tuition is available for students studying an instrument or voice and speech.
 Churchie also provides the choristers for St John's Cathedral.

 In July 2000, the Churchie Symphony Orchestra performed the prelude music and the national anthem at A Service for Australia in Westminster Abbey, London, to commemorate the Federation of Australia.

 Churchie runs annual musicals in conjunction with Somerville House.
-Productions have included Peter Pan (2017), Grease (2016), Alice in Wonderland (2015), How to Succeed in Business Without Really Trying (2014), The Sound of Music (2013) and Oliver!
-(2012).
+Productions have included Peter Pan (2017), Grease (2016), Alice in Wonderland (2015), How to Succeed in Business Without Really Trying (2014), The Sound of Music (2013), Oliver!
+(2012) and Charlie And The Chocolate Factory (2024).
 The Stage Crew is a group of school students who work on productions, assemblies, service events, dances and other activities that require technical organisation.

 Art and media

 Each year, the school showcases the work of its Film, TV and New Media students at the Churchie Awards in Media (CAM).
 Similarly, Visual Art students display their work at CART, the Churchie Art showcase.

 The churchie national emerging art prize was established in 1987 as an initiative of the school.
 From 2010 until 2019, the school had a partnership with the Griffith University Art Gallery at the Queensland College of Art, with staff members from the school sitting on the committee as well as developing educational materials to complement the exhibition of finalists, aimed at school-age students as of 2013.

 Since 2019 and as of 2022, the Institute of Modern Art in Brisbane has hosted the awards.